 Archival Descriptions encoded as EAD Documents

 EAD (Encoded Archival Description) (APEnet, 2011-b) documents are produced routinely by archives and libraries; however, they are complex to manage due to the large set of incompatible interpretations of the standard and local variations.
 Therefore, the CENDARI project is faced with several options to handle these documents and the final decision has not been made yet.
 One option would be to “standardize” the EAD documents CENDARI receives.
 However, as the work involved seems daunting and resources are insufficient to do it manually, this can not be realized.
 Another option consists of ignoring at least part of the structure more or less entirely and apply automated entity extraction to it in order to get as much information as possible without manual intervention.
-The CENDARI project will explore this option further, trying to define common EAD elemets for faceting and search and explore further options.
+The CENDARI project will explore this option further, trying to define common EAD elements for faceting and search and explore further options.
 But for the time being, XMLFacets has to use a very simple style sheet to get textual contents at first before all the “smart” extractions work effectively.

 Text Encoding Initiative encoded documents

 TEI (Text Encoding Initiative) (TEI Consortium, eds.)
 XML documents are gathered from several sources.
-In CENDARI, the XML files come mostly from Europeana and the Manuscriptorium, as well as other medieval sources.
+In CENDARI, the XML files come mostly from Europeana and the Manuscriptorium, as well as other sources.
 The main problem with TEI files is that they cannot be rendered into text easily: there is usually one style sheet for each class of encoding.
 We still apply our heuristic to find the appropriate style sheet and, if not specified in the document, we use a simplistic style sheet that tries to guess what elements to show.

 Imported Archive/Library Catalogs and Portals (Text, PDF, HTML, or XML)